government: federal parliamentary republic

 On 5 November 2015, the U.N.
 Human Rights Committee, which monitors state-parties’ implementation of the International Covenant on Civil and Political Rights, accused Iraq of violating the human rights of its citizens in the name of combating acts of terrorism.
 The committee of 18 independent experts acknowledged Iraq’s need to adopt measures to combat acts of terrorism.
 This, especially in light of the grave crimes being committed by the so-called Islamic State (IS), including killings, abductions, enslavement, rape, and torture.
 But, it said these horrific acts do not justify the human rights violations reportedly being committed against civilians by Iraqi security forces and allied armed groups in their efforts to defeat IS.
 The experts are concerned by allegations that police often use torture to extract confessions from people suspected of terrorism and other crimes.

 Iraq executed at least 30 people in 2015, including 27 for terrorism.
-At least 55 other people were hanged in 2016 (as of 30 June), all for terrorism.
+At least 88 other people were hanged in 2016 all for terrorism, according official data released by the Minister of Justice on 30 december 2016.
+However, the Hands off Cain monitoring show at least 94 executed for terrorism in 2016.

 In 2014, at least 67 executions were carried out, most of them related to acts of terrorism.